Graphegon/pygraphblas/README.md

 multiplying two matrices containing real numbers, the corresponding row and column entries are multipled and the results are summed for the final value.

-When using matrices to solve graph problems, it's useful to have a wide variety of semirings that replace the multplication and addition operators and identities with other operations and values.
-For example, finding a shortest path between nodes involves substituting the `min()` function for the add operation, and the plus function for the times.  pygraphblas wraps all 960 distinct built-in semirings that come with the SuiteSparse GraphBLAS implementation.

-Semirings can also work over different domains than just numbers, however pygraphblas does not support the GraphBLAS user defined types (UDT) integration yet.
-This is being actively worked on.

-# Solving Graph Problems with Semirings

-Once encoded as matrices, graph problems can be solved be using matrix multiplication over a variety of semrings.
-For numerical problems, matrix multiplication with libraries and languages like BLAS, MATLAB and numpy is done with real numbers using the arithmetic plus and times semiring.
-GraphBLAS can do this as well, of course, but it also abstracts out the numerical type and operators that can be used for "matrix multiplication".

-# API

-Coming soon, real API docs.

-The pygraphblas package contains the following sub-modules:

-- `pygrablas.matrix` contains the Matrix type

-- `pygrablas.vector` contains the Vector type

-- `pygrablas.descriptor` contains descriptor types

-- `pygrablas.semiring` contains Semiring types

-- `pygrablas.binaryop` contains BinaryOp types

-- `pygrablas.unaryop` contains UnaryOp types

-- `pygrablas.base` contains low-level API and FFI wrappers.

-Full API documentation coming soon, for now, check out the complete tests for usage.

-# TODO

-- User Defined Types

-- Push for 100% coverage.

-- A lot more documentation.

-- ReadTheDocs site.

-- User defined types.

-- optimize construction from numpy.array and scipy.sparse